-The 2019-20 NASA SnowEx mission aims to further advance new technology to remotely detect snow density (water content) from aircraft and, ultimately, an orbiting satellite.
-WWA ambassador and Boise State University snow scientist Hans-Peter Marshall is leading the mission, and several of the aircraft flight paths in CA, ID, UT and CO will go directly over SnowSchool sites.
+The NASA SnowEx mission aims to further advance new technology to remotely detect snow density (water content) from aircraft and, ultimately, an orbiting satellite.
+WWA ambassador and Boise State University snow scientist Hans-Peter Marshall is among the scientists leading the mission, and several of the aircraft flight paths in AK, CA, ID, UT and CO will go directly over SnowSchool sites between 2019 and 2023.
 NASA scientists need students to collect snow density samples on the ground and, with help from our partners at Community Snow Observations, send to researchers to compare to the data collect from aircraft.
 This is an exciting an opportunity for SnowSchool students!
 Read more.

 GLOBAL SNOWPACK DATA